xwmx/nb/README.md

 To run the tests locally, install [Bats](https://github.com/bats-core/bats-core) and the [recommended dependencies](#optional), then run `bats test` within the project root directory.
+Run groups of tests with globbing, e.g., `bats test/browse-*` and `bats test/folders-*`.

 ---
 <p align="center">